onatto/minigcn/README.md

 ## Why

 Because GCN is *awesome*.
-Thank you AMD for making such an amazing architecture and it's ISA and software open-source.
+Thank you AMD for making such an amazing architecture and its ISA and software open-source.